toninorsk/Homework_CodeCamp6/CodeCamp#6 Homework/4-UX:UI/Readme.md

 ## Lab slide 96 - Find a website which does not include 6 properties

-+ Useful: มีประโยชน์
++ Useful: knowledgeable
-+ Usable: ใช้งานง่าย
++ Usable: easy to use
-+ Findable: หาสิ่งที่ต้องการได้ง่าย
++ Findable: easy to find
-+ Credible: น่าเชื่อถือ
++ Credible: trustworthy
-+ Desirable: น่าใช้
++ Desirable: well designed and organized
-+ Accessible: เข้าถึงได้ง่าย
++ Accessible: easy to access

 > 📙 `answer.`
 > <http://arngren.net/>